SvStarke/Auxo_manuscript_2023/README.md

 source("Scripts/Abundancies_gut.R")
 ```

-### 8) Association of auxotrophies with diseases and different health factors
+### 8) Association of auxotrophies with diseases and different health factors from FoCus cohorte

 ###### Load models (completeness >=85% and a contamination <=2)